Android-for-Python/Android-for-Python-Users/README.md

         self.label.text = text
 ```

-A daemon thread will automatically terminate when the main thread comepletes, providing all threads running at app exit are also daemon threads.
+A daemon thread will automatically terminate when the main thread completes, providing all threads running at app exit are also daemon threads.
 Failure to always specify a daemon thread may cause an app to exit in a delayed way.

 ## Subprocess